 On the Influence of the Working Conditions on the Results of the Mylius Test.
 W. Deisinger (Aluminium, 1936, 18, (6), 249-252).-The effects of acid concentration, initial temperature, room temperature, heat insulation, and surface condition of the specimen on the results obtained in the Mylius test are described.
-The standard acid used contains 100 grm. of hydrogen chloride per litre; a deviation of 1% in the concentration of the acid results in a deviation of $\pm 20\%$ in the Mylius number (total increase in temperature divided by the time of reaction in seconds, i.e. ° C./second).
-Variations of $\pm 2^{\circ}$ C. from the standard initial temperature (20° C.) result in deviations of $\pm 6\%$; if the room temperature is 15° C. the results may be 9% low and if it is 20° C. as much as 32% high.
+The standard acid used contains 100 grm. of hydrogen chloride per litre; a deviation of 1% in the concentration of the acid results in a deviation of $\pm 20\%$ in the Mylius number (total increase in temperature divided by the time of reaction in seconds, i.e. °C./second).
+Variations of $\pm 6\%$; if the room temperature is 15° C. the results may be 9% low and if it is 20° C. as much as 32% high.
 With specimens covered with the usual oxide film the results are about 12% lower than with similar specimens from which the film has been removed by pickling.
-Under the best conditions the Mylius number is reproducible within $\pm 7.5\%$.-A. R. P. Contribution to the Problem of the Measurement of Corrosion in Metals-
+Under the best conditions the Mylius number is reproducible within $\pm 7.5\%$.-A. R. P.

-Contribution to the Problem of the Measurement of Corrosion in Metals- Experience with Todt's Residual Current on Lead.
+Contribution to the Problem of the Measurement of Corrosion in Metals-Experience with Tödt's Residual Current on Lead.
 H. Nitschmann (Schweiz.
 Arch. angew.
 Wiss.
-Tech., 1936, 2, (4), 96-103).-After general remarks on corrosion measurement, Todt's method is described.
+Tech., 1936, 2, (4), 96-103).-After general remarks on corrosion measurement, Tödt's method is described.
 Results with lead are summarized and given a theoretical interpretation.
 They suggest the possibility of conditions in which the method may give accurate results.
+Todt's determination is based on the assumption that the strength of the current in a local electrolytic cell on the surface of a metal in a corrosive medium is proportional to the number of metallic ions going into solution.
+It is confined to circumstances where oxygen is active but no gaseous hydrogen is evolved.
+In a final summary, N. discusses the limitations of the method.